Last Updated on March 25, 2022 by Bryony Clapperton

 Personally speaking, and in all due respect, I was happy to stay somewhere more authentic and down to earth given where I was.
 Who flies to India to stay in a Hilton?

 We stayed in the Silver Sands Holiday Village in Candolim, booked through TUI as part of our package.

 The hotel is one of the oldest and nicest buildings in Candolim.
-The hotel has a welcoming reception, clean large pool and spacious rooms.
-Facilities at the hotel also include a bar (Chicago) and restaurant.
+The hotel has a welcoming reception, a clean large pool and spacious rooms.
+Facilities at the hotel also include a bar (Chicago) and a restaurant.

 From my experience, the staff and service were incredible.
 I have never felt more welcomed by a friendlier group of people in my life.

 I’d 100% recommend the Silver Sands Holiday Village to anyone heading to Candolim.
 It’s also one of the closest hotels to the beach too, just off the main road.

 There is another hotel named Silver Sands Sunshine Hotel in Candolim, not to be confused with Holiday Village, although I suspect it is just as nice.